 - In October, many students sign-up for Advanced Placement (AP) exams, which are administered in the spring.
 In particular, many juniors choose to take the English Language and Composition and/or the U.S. History exams.

 - In October, students take the PSAT, the qualifying test for National Merit.

 - In November, students take a free practice ACT - to see where their testing strengths lie.

 - Counselors encourage students to consider selecting one or two activities that they enjoy and in which they might achieve leadership positions from among the many which they had been encouraged to try in earlier grades.

-- A financial aid seminar is held in October for interested parents of juniors and seniors.
+- A financial aid seminar is held in early October for interested parents of juniors and seniors.